realworldocaml/mdx/README.md

 COMMANDS
        init
-           analyse opam files to generate an initial duniverse.sxp
+           analyse opam files to generate an initial dune-get

        opam-install
            install packages that are not duniverse-compatible via opam